Tourette Syndrome

 What is Tourette Syndrome?

-A myth about TS is that it involves swearing (Coprolalia).
-Coprolalia is found in a minority of people with TS and is not one of the diagnostic factors required for someone to be diagnosed with TS (Cavanna and Rickards, 2013).
-Other symptoms which can be present but are rare include – copropraxia (obscene gestures), echolalia (repeating the words said by other people) and echopraxia (repeating other people’s gestures).
+A myth about TS is that it involves swearing.
+This tic is known as coprolalia and is found in approximately 10% of young people diagnosed with TS (Cavanna and Rickards, 2013).
+Other symptoms which can be present but are rare include – copropraxia (obscene gestures), echolalia (repeating the words said by other people) and echopraxia (repeating other people’s gestures) (Kobierska et al 2014); Ganos et al 2012.

 Impact of living with TS